zcheng233/Causal_effect_final_project/README.md

 This repository contains:

-age-stratified Covid-19 case and fatality data for US and at different points in time, and

 an interactive Jupyter notebook for mediation analysis of age-related causal effects on case fatality rates,

-R script of cleaning the US data.
+R script of processing the US data and the data itself.

 We modified codes from github https://github.com/Juliusvk/Covid19-age-related-causal-effects which published as part of the following paper: